Arrow 3: Deployment

 According to Jane's Defence Weekly in 2013, a solicitation that outlines the expansion of an Israeli Air Force facility at Tal Shahar, roughly halfway between Jerusalem and Ashdod, near Beit Shemesh, indicates that almost certainly it will be used for four Arrow 3 launchers on sites cut into the surrounding hills.
 The estimated completion date would be around the end of 2014.
 Each of the four launchers will have six missiles for a total of 24 interceptors.
 The plans for the base were revealed in a routine United States Department of Defense contract solicitation.
 Arrow 3 was declared operational on 18 January 2017.

 On 31 October 2023, an Arrow 2 missile intercepted a long-range ballistic missile launched at Israel from Houthis in Yemen.
 This marks its first operational use during a war, and its first interception of a ground to ground ballistic missile.
 Since the interception occurred outside of Earth's atmosphere, it is considered to be the first ever instance of space warfare.

 On 9 November 2023, for the first time, the Arrow 3 successfully intercepted a Houthi missile heading from Yemen to the country's southernmost city of Eilat.

-On 13 April 2024, Iran carried out a massive missile and drone attack, targeting major military centers in Israel.
+On 13 April 2024, Iran carried out a massive missile and drone attack, targeting major military and civilian centers in Israel.
 The attack was intercepted and thwarted by missile interception systems, such as the Israeli Arrow 3 system, with the cooperation of the United States, Jordan, the United Kingdom and France on 14 April 2024.
-Though many Iranian ballistic missiles bypassed the Arrow defence and that of the USA and struck multiple targets across Israeli cities.

 On 14 and 28 September 2024 Houthi ballistic missiles were intercepted by the Arrow 3 system.